seckinadali/neighborhood-vibe-score/README.md

 This project was completed as a capstone for Constructor Academy's [data science bootcamp](https://academy.constructor.org/data-science/zurich).
 It was supervised by [Beate Brockmeier](https://www.linkedin.com/in/beate-brockmeier/), [Antonio Pipino](https://www.linkedin.com/in/antoniopipino/), Emmanouil Efthymio, and Michael Hofman from [Comparis](https://en.comparis.ch/), and mentored by [Ekaterina Butyugina](https://www.linkedin.com/in/ekaterina-butyugina/) and [Kunal Sharma](https://www.linkedin.com/in/drkunalsharma/) from Constructor Academy.
 The team, consisting of [Dashrath Reddy Kurli](https://www.linkedin.com/in/dashrath-reddy-kurli-520a952a4/), [Philippe Matter](https://www.linkedin.com/in/philippematter68/), and [Seckin Adali](https://www.linkedin.com/in/seckinadali/), created a system that provides free, comparable, and transparent metrics.
 This system enhances user engagement on Comparis by keeping comprehensive neighborhood information on-site.

+This repository contains a simplified version of the original project, provided for demonstration purposes.
 A working prototype is available as a Streamlit app via [this link](https://neighborhoodvibescore.streamlit.app/).

 ![alt text](/docs/ScreenShot_Streamlit_better.jpg)